sshyran/owntracks-gw/manual/settings-intro.md

 * `+` `off` suspend location publishes
 * `+` `zero` reset trip conter

+`gps` sends the current or - if temporarily not available - last known location.
+If switched `off`, no new GPS messages are processed.
+In this case `gps` will report back the last known location before the `off` command.

+The same applies to the `"t":"L"` last-known location publish sent when the Greenwich shuts down intentionally.
+If the Greenwich was (re-)started while in `off` mode, there is no last known location. `"t":"L"` will not be sent and `gps` will return "no location available".

 When configuring the device via SMS or MQTT, the operator must authenticate to the device using its configured `secret`.
 Only then will the device allow settings